-- Occupancy Limits have been developed for spaces such as the staff office and shared spaces, meeting room, dining room, main floor living room, television rooms and laundry room.
-Some areas in the house have been closed to use. - The number of people on site at the Transition House has been limited.
-Work from home arrangements have been implemented where appropriate.
-Overall occupancy limits have been identified as 2 at one time; 1 resident in a main floor bedroom and another on the lower floor.
-One staff will be working a shift at all times, maintenance and cleaning staff will be in according to their work schedule. - Close greetings like hugs or handshakes are avoided and staff and residents will maintain a distance of 2 metres from one another.
-Staff will encourage and support residents to maintain physical distance from other individuals, except for their close family members and persons of significance. - The number of chairs in the dining room have been reduced around the dining table. - Residents will not share common living room space and instead, the main floor living room will be access by the main floor client only and the lower floor living room by the resident in Room 4 only. - Residents will not share bedrooms. - Team and Case meetings are conducted virtually - Of the two bathrooms on site; one is identified as a staff bathroom (lower level) and the other for residents (main floor). - Handwashing stations are available and clearly marked on site.
+- Occupancy Limits have been developed for staff offices and common spaces.
+Some areas in the house have been closed to use. - The number of staff on site at the Transition House has been modified to allow for safe social distancing. - Close greetings like hugs or handshakes are avoided and staff and residents will maintain a distance of 2 metres from one another.
+Staff will encourage and support residents to maintain physical distance from other individuals, except for their close family members and persons of significance. - Multi family meals in the dining room are prohibited.
+Each resident will have their own living room space. - Residents will not share bedrooms. - Team and Case meetings are conducted virtually - The two washrooms on site have been designated per family.
+Handwashing stations are available and clearly marked on site.
 Hand Sanitizer stations are available at both the front and back door of the house. - Handwashing and Cover Coughs and Sneezes posters are displayed in all resident bedrooms and in house bathrooms. - Work spaces have been rearranged; 1:1 sessions will take place in the quardened off area in the meeting room rather than in the staff office.
 A plexi glass barrier has been installed in the staff office entry.
 Other spaces (such as the activity room, children's place area) have been closed to use.
-Living Room spaces will be provided to each resident on each floor of the house.
-The dining room will be accessed by one resident at a time only.
 To aid with social distancing, 2 metre floor markings have been installed. - Rules and Guidelines for how staff and clients should interact and conduct themselves has been developed.
 These have been communicated to staff at Team Teleconference, via email document distribution, in hard copy in the staff office and on the staff Cloud and to clients at the time of crisis call, again at Intake and both verbally and through review of documents, daily check ins, signage and handouts.